-We will go through all the icons on the toolbar from left to right, starting with the top bar icons followed by the lower bar.
-The arrow on the far left corner takes you back to the homepage.
-It’s your exit button out of the workspace.
+We will go through all the navigation icons on the toolbar from left to right, starting with the top toolbar followed by the lower one.
+The arrow on the far left corner takes you back to the homepage to exit the workspace.

 - Add Page Before/After

 Outlines display the table of contents in your document; particularly useful for PDF reading.
 This section will, of course, be empty if your document doesn’t have an outline.
 You can filter the outline show PDF outlines (which come with your documents) or Custom Outlines you have created yourself.
 Find out how you can create an outline in GoodNotes.